Seamen Injuries Eligible For Workers Compensation

 After seeking medical treatment, you should contact a skilled Louisiana maritime lawyer.
 The attorneys at Simien & Simien are well-versed in The Jones Act and how to prove an employer is liable for injuries on a boat or other vessel.

-We are committed to fighting for all of the personal injury compensation you deserve, including pain and suffering, loss of household services, and loss of life’s enjoyment.
+Our Baton Rouge injury lawyers are committed to fighting for all of the personal injury compensation you deserve, including pain and suffering, loss of household services, and loss of life’s enjoyment.

 We offer a free legal consultation and do not charge legal fees unless there is a favorable resolution of your claim.